Searching ...

 What’s the real estate market like in Sevierville, TN?

 Real estate in Sevierville is a mix of single-family homes, condos, apartments, and vacation properties.
+Several real estate firms operate in the area, providing a range of services to buyers and sellers.
 The median home list price was $649K in December 2022, with 1,399 homes on the market in the greater Sevierville area.
+Local brokers play a crucial role in connecting buyers with the best properties available.
 The average price per square foot was around $359.
+Listings are often sourced from local MLS brokerages, ensuring accurate and up-to-date information.

-The most affordable listing was a residential lot for $3,500 located well outside of town.
+The most affordable listing for sale sevierville was a residential lot for $3,500 located well outside of town.
 The most expensive existing single-family home was $3.8 million on seven acres with 6,845 sq ft with mountain views.
+The average time it takes to sell a home in Sevierville has decreased due to the high demand.

-Are there condos and townhomes in Sevierville, TN?
+Are there condos, townhomes, and homes in Sevierville, TN?

 Being this close to the Great Smoky Mountains National Park and other vacation homes, there are condos and townhomes in Sevierville.
 Most units range from 2-3 bedrooms and offer amenities like swimming pools, fitness centers, community gatherings, and more.
 Some are in vacation resorts.